 Hello, I am glad you found us here at Better Help.
 Thank you for taking the first step by reaching out.
 Let me tell you a bit about myself, and if I seem to be a good fit for you, we can begin as soon as you would like.
 My name is Josh Burke, and I am a Licensed Clinical Social Worker in the state of New York.
 I have been providing psychotherapy for a wide variety of issues and populations for over seven years.
 I graduated from Roberts Wesleyan College in 2013 with a Master in Social Work with a mental health concentration.
 For six years, I provided individual ...

 I am a mental health counselor licensed in Vermont.
 I am also an alcohol and drug counselor and am happy to treat co-occurring disorders (mental health and substance abuse).
 I specialize in working with adults with depression, anxiety, grief, complicated grief as well as with issues with communication, confidence and identify issues.
 My approach is to listen and then to reflect back what I hear to be sure I have captured my patient's struggle.
 From there, we work together to develop skills to help the patient to be able to more successfully navigate their life.

-I am licensed in Vermont with 6 years of professional work experience.
-I have experience in helping clients with relationship issues, family conflicts, trauma and abuse, & coping with grief and loss.
-I believe in treating everyone with respect, sensitivity, and compassion.
-I will tailor our dialog and treatment plan to meet your unique and specific needs.
+I am licensed in Vermont with 3 years of professional work experience.
+I have experience in helping clients with stress and anxiety, trauma and abuse, coping with grief and loss, & sleeping disorders.
+I believe in treating everyone with respect, empathy, and compassion.
+I will pull from a multitude of treatment modalities to help you meet your goals.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.